WIAS-PDELib/ExtendableASGFEM.jl/docs/src/index.md

 structure and are solved by iterative solvers.
 A posteriori error estimators steer the spatial and stochastic refinement.

-The spatial discretization is based on the finite element package [ExtendableFEM.jl](https://github.com/WIAS-PDELib/ExtendableFEM.jl) and [ExtendableFEMBase.jl](https://github.com/WIAS-PDELib/ExtendableFEMBase.jl)
+The spatial discretization is based on the finite element package [ExtendableFEM.jl](https://github.com/WIAS-PDELib/ExtendableFEM.jl)/[ExtendableFEMBase.jl](https://github.com/WIAS-PDELib/ExtendableFEMBase.jl)

 ## References